cohenerickson/Template/README.md

 # Template

-A template for new projects.
+Base template for new projects.